Roswell Park opened its first hospital in 1913

 But for reasons now lost to history, those plans never moved forward.
 Ten years went by.
 Finally, in 1911, the New York State Legislature voted to provide $65,000 toward the cost of building a cancer hospital at the corner of North Oak and High streets; another $20,000 in private donations rounded out the cost of construction.
 This time the proposed hospital would be associated not with Buffalo General but with Dr. Park’s laboratory.

-Opened in 1913, the hospital featured a 30-bed inpatient area as well as a “dispensary,” or outpatient clinic.
+Opened in 1913, the hospital featured a 25-bed inpatient area as well as a “dispensary,” or outpatient clinic.
 The Buffalo Sanitary Bulletin called it “the last word in modern hospital construction,” noting that an enclosed passageway connected it to the research center at High and Elm streets.
 (Today those two streets do not intersect.)

 The New York Times added to the praise, describing it as “the most modern of hospitals…perhaps the most electric and automatic institution in the city of Buffalo and the state of New York.”

 It was “noiseless,” with “beds rolled about on rubber wheels that make no sound.
 There are no bells.
 A patient desiring attendance merely presses a button that illuminates a number of electric bulbs throughout the building, calling the attention of the attendant.